 The Riedel Wine Glass Company have a wide range of products, with decanters and glasses for all types of wine.
 Like all brands, there are some Riedel products which have particularly distinguished themselves.

-To get a taste of where it all began, you may want to try the ‘Sommeliers’ range.
+To get a taste of where it all began for the Riedel crystal wine glasses, you may want to try the ‘Sommeliers’ range.
 This is where wine glasses were first designed with wine front of mind.
 They are thin-blown, lead-free crystal wine glasses.
 These highly specialised glasses are sold for a wide variety of grapes.
 Truly, an iconic design still present today and a piece of Riedel history for your glass of wine.

 However, not all Riedel crystal wine glasses are grape specific.
 The Riedel Wine Company have ranges designed to suit all wine-related needs.
 The award-winning ‘O Wine Tumbler’ is an example of this.
 It is an innovative approach to a casual wine glass.
 O Wine Tumblers are stemless, machine-made, crystal glasses which are a great option for all occasions.
 If you want to try the Riedel Wine Company brand, but want something practical, then these glasses make a great gift or additional to your home.